DamonOehlman/registry/README.md

 ## Example Usage

-At the moment, the tests contain some of the best examples of how Registry can be used, but full documentation is in progress.
+At the moment, the tests contain some of the best examples of how Registry can be used, but full documentation will be completed one day...